Right

 Officer Candidates

-to begin to serve the unit in a variety of important ways, including
+expected to begin to serve the unit in a variety of important ways,

-monthly contributions to the operational expenses of the unit, in
+including monthly contributions to the operational expenses of

-months or adequate demonstrated service to the unit
+occurs after 12-18 months or adequate demonstrated service to the

 officers description in section above.